Guided Exhibition Tours

 School Tour Subsidy

 The museum’s School Tour Program provides art teachers with bus transportation and substitute teacher subsidies to enable them to visit the museum on a guided tour.
-School Tour funds are limited and dispersed on a first-come, first-served basis; preference is given to urban and rural schools with limited funds and to schools that serve students who are economically disadvantaged.
+School Tour funds are limited and dispersed on a first-come, first-served basis.
+All public schools may request reimbursement; preference is given to urban and rural schools with limited field trip funds and to schools that serve students who are economically disadvantaged.

 The School Tour Program is generously supported by The Evjue Foundation, Inc., the charitable arm of The Capital Times, the Nimick Forbesway Foundation, and an anonymous donor.